SayakaIsBaka/LR2Arena/README.md

 ## Special thanks

 - Nothilvien for writing LR2mind's original code and the original injector's code (in C++) and basically giving me the motivation to actually make this (yet again)
+- Mushus for making [bms-parser](https://github.com/Mushus/bms-parser) (which I totally stole the code of for the BMS parsing part again)